 The oldest buildings in Cliffoney are the five megalithic mounments about the village, built on an outcrop of sandstone, in a line that closely follows the modern road.
 The best known of these is Creevykeel, one of the finest examples of a full court tomb in Ireland.
 Cartronplank is another court tomb, and was probably bigger than Creevykeel when complete, but is now quite ruined.
 Two more monuments are found in Creevymore, while another by Creevykeel was broken up to build a forge around 1880.

 It would seem that Cliffoney was a very important area during the neolithic.
 The monuments around Cliffoney are of a very different kind to those found at Finner, Carrowmore and Carrowkeel, and would seem to have been built by a different people.

-In Irish mythology, cattle-raiding is a central theme.
-When cattle came to Ireland with the neolithic settlers from Brittany, it quite likely that animals were regularly stolen from the early farmers by non cattle-possessing neighbors.
-It is also likely that the large centrally enclosed courtyard at Creevykeel is a sacred neolithic cattle pen, something between a temple and a cattle market.
+We can be certain that when cattle did begin to arrive, they were highly prized and regularly stolen from the early farmers by non cattle-possessing neighbors - be they neolithic or mesolithic.
+I can easily imagine that the large centrally enclosed courtyard at Creevykeel was used as a sacred neolithic cattle pen, something between a temple and a cattle market.

 Early Christian Cliffoney